sherifhazem/elite/README.md

 The authentication layer exposes JWT-based routes under `/api/auth`.
 All payloads must be JSON and all responses are JSON-encoded.

-- `POST /api/auth/register` – Create a new user account.
-Returns `201 Created` with the new user's identifier and confirmation message when successful.
+- - `POST /api/auth/register` – Create a new user account.
+Returns `201 Created` with the new user's identifier, membership level (`Basic` by default), and confirmation message when successful.
 Duplicate usernames or emails return `400 Bad Request`.
 - `POST /api/auth/login` – Authenticate using email and password.
 Returns `200 OK` with a bearer token when the credentials are correct, or `401 Unauthorized` when they are not.
-- `GET /api/auth/profile` – Retrieve the authenticated user's profile.
+- - `GET /api/auth/profile` – Retrieve the authenticated user's profile, including the current membership level.
 Requires a valid JWT sent in the `Authorization` header.
 Returns `200 OK` with user details or `401 Unauthorized` if the token is missing or invalid.
+- `PUT /api/auth/membership` – Update the authenticated user's membership level.
+Expects a JSON body with the desired tier and returns `200 OK` with the updated state when the level is valid.

 Send the JWT in subsequent requests using the standard bearer header: